-- maturity history of source rocks adjacent to the ‘landward limit of oceanic crust’ (LLOC) leading to a recognition of areas favourable for successful exploration on oceanic crust along the West Africa Margin.
+- Determine thermal (maturity) history of source rocks by 1D and 2D basin modelling extending from transitional crust to oceanic crust leading to a recognition of areas favourable for successful exploration on oceanic crust along the West Africa Margin

 The initial database compilation and review has been completed, with the creation of biostratigraphic and geochemical databases for interpretation as part of the research has been completed and is available to license from SRC.
 A technical seminar to present the interim results of the research study was held in London in July 2018, with presentations by SRC, IGI and Weston Stratigraphic project team.
 Selected slides from the seminar and details of interim deliverables of the research are available on request, please contact SRC.